-Orthokeratology, Myopia and the Case of Overnight Vision Correction
+ZzzSee Orthokeratology, Myopia and the Case of Overnight Vision Correction

 ZzzSee Orthokeratology — What is It?

-Ortho-K (short for Orthokeratology) is a non-surgical solution for patients with myopia (nearsightedness) that uses specially designed contact lenses like Zzz See.
-When worn overnight, ZzzSee lenses gently corrects the curvature of the cornea.
-When removed in the morning, distant objects will come back into focus and patients can see clearly without the use of glasses or daytime contacts.
-Ortho-k is used primarily to slow the progression of mild Myopia in adults and children, although it can aid in the temporary correction of low-degree astigmatism, hyperopia, and presbyopia as well.
+Ortho-K (short for Orthokeratology) is a non-surgical solution for patients with myopia (nearsightedness) that uses a custom designed process, called ZzzSee.
+When the shaping lenses are worn overnight, the ZzzSee process works to gently correct the curvature of the cornea.
+When removed in the morning, distant objects will come back into focus and patients can see clearly without the use of glasses or daytime contacts..The ZzzSee process focuses primarily on slowing the progression of mild Myopia in adults and children.
+ZzzSee may also aid in the temporary correction of low-degree astigmatism, hyperopia, and presbyopia.

-The Orthokeratology Process
+The ZzzSee Process

-Why Choose Orthokeratology?
+Why Choose ZzzSee?

-How Costly is Ortho-k?
+How Costly is the ZzzSee Process?

-Am I a Candidate for Ortho-k?
+Am I a Candidate?

 Ask Your Doctor